phenobarbital/navigator/README.md

 # Navigator (Framework)

-T-ROC Navigator Framework (API) is a next-generation framework to build Asynchronous APIs.
+Navigator Framework (API) is a next-generation framework to build Asynchronous APIs.
+The main goal of Navigator is to provide data sources to Navigator-Next (FrontEnd Web App).

 ## Quickstart ##